AmrutaSalagare/l3agi-xagent-framework/ASSIGNMENT_IMPLEMENTATION_PLAN.md

 # XAgent Integration into L3AGI Framework - Implementation Plan

-## Assignment Overview

-**Objective**: Replace the existing Langchain REACT Agent in the L3AGI framework with the XAgent framework.

-**Deadline**: 24 Hours from Assignment Receipt

 ## Phase 1: Analysis of Current Implementation ✅

 ### 1.1 Key Files Identified